funfungho/abzLinux/the_linux_command_line/07_expansion.md

 - With brace expansion, you can create multiple text strings from a pattern containing braces

     ```bash
+    # Front-preamble, Back-postscript
     echo Front-{A,B,C}-Back

     echo Number_{1..5}

+    # In bash version 4.0 and newer, integers may also be zero-padded (补零)
     echo {01..15}
     echo {001..15}

+    # reverse order
     echo {Z..A}

+    # nested
     echo a{A{1,2},B{3,4}}b
     ```

     - Patterns to be brace expanded may contain a leading portion called a *preamble* and a trailing portion called a *postscript*
     - The brace expression itself may contain either a comma-separated list of strings or a range of integers or single characters
         - The pattern may not contain unquoted whitespace
 - Brace expansions may be nested
 - The most common application is to make lists of files or directories to be created